-

 Cleaning

-Microcement surfaces can be cleaned with any pH neutral cleaning products.
+Microcement surfaces can be cleaned with any pH neutral cleaning products, so most antbacterial cleaning products.

 Use Cemher Floor Protect every 2 -3 months to protect you microcement and to help build up the sealers.
 This specially designed product is formulated to maintain and protect microcement surfaces by waterproofing, reviving, and safeguarding previously sealed areas.
 It effectively restores minor scratches in floors without the use of wax, ensuring that the surface remains scratch-free when walked on.